-On many occasions, it is necessary to obtain the equivalent value of a set of inductors that are connected in series or parallel.
-These are the simplest methods to calculate the values (inductance) of series and parallel inductors.
+Often, it is necessary to find the equivalent value of a set of inductors connected in series or in parallel.
+These are the simplest methods for calculating the inductance of series and parallel inductors.

-The calculation of the equivalent inductor of a set of inductors in series is similar to the calculation of the equivalent resistor of a set of resistors that are in series, then you just need to add their values.
+The calculation of the equivalent inductor of a set of inductors in series is similar to that of an equivalent resistor of a set of resistors in series; you simply add their values.

-The diagram below shows 3 inductors in series, and the formula used here is: LT = L1 + L2 + L3.
+The diagram below shows three inductors in series.
+The formula used here is: LT = L1 + L2 + L3.

-This formula works fine for the 3 inductors in series of the diagram, but if we have any number of inductors is better to use the following formula: LT = L1 + L2 + L3 +……+ LN, where N is the number of inductors in series.
+This formula works fine for the three inductors in series in the diagram, but for any number of inductors it is better to use the following formula: LT = L1 + L2 + L3 + … + LN, where N is the number of inductors in series.

 Example 1: